lopezelpesado/initial-learning/README.md

 2. Shadows!
 I'm gunns try and get some glow on the Standby and picture

 3. Shadows aren't working but I think it might be because I got rid of all borders and margins so I'm gunna uncomment them and see what happens

+4. Fixed!
+Will need to revisit my messing around with borders.
+Also added shadow to the text

+5.